puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/architecture/nodes.md

 then the eviction mechanism does not take per-zone unavailability into account.

-A key reason for spreading your nodes across availability zones is so that the workload can be shifted to healthy zones when one entire zone goes down.
+A key reason for spreading your nodes across availability zones is so that the workload can be shifted to operational zones when one entire zone goes down.
-Therefore, if all nodes in a zone are unhealthy, then the node controller evicts at the normal rate of `--node-eviction-rate`.
-The corner case is when all zones are completely unhealthy (none of the nodes in the cluster are healthy).
+Therefore, if all nodes in a zone are unhealthy, then the node controller evicts at the rate of `--node-eviction-rate`.
+The corner case is when all zones are completely nonfunctional (none of the nodes in the cluster are operational).
 In such a case, the node controller assumes that there is some problem with connectivity between the control plane and the nodes, and doesn't perform any evictions.
 (If there has been an outage and some nodes reappear, the node controller does